-6010 Interpreting and Preaching the Prophets
+principles of writing.
+SAME AS: BLAN/CHIS/INTS/NEWT/THST 5900.
+6010 Interpreting and Preaching the Prophets 3 hrs.
 The prophets of Israel present major difficulties to modern interpreters.
 At the same time, their voice is ever fresh, their challenge to ancient Israel reverberates with contemporary validity to/for our own culture.
 The prophetic literature contains some of the greatest traditions that may open our understanding to what God truly requires of human beings everywhere and especially of the people of God.
 This course introduces critical issues in the interpretation of the prophets with the practical concern on how to preach the prophets today.
 PREREQUISITE: OLDT 5100 and PAST 5500.
 SAME AS: PAST 6010.

-7650 Guided Research and Student-Initiated Study
+7650 Guided Research and Student-Initiated Study 1-3 hrs.
 A course designed by a student and a professor that addresses some particular area of interest in the area of Old Testament studies or that addresses a particular need in the student's academic program in Old Testament studies.
 CONSENT: Instructor.
 REPEAT: May be repeated.
 Formerly BIST 7650.

-7910 Seminar

-Focuses on directed research and discussion of selected problems in the field of Old Testament studies.
+7910 Seminar Focuses on directed research and discussion of selected problems in the field of Old Testament studies.
 REPEAT: May be repeated.
 Formerly BIST 7910.
+7950 Thesis Preparation of a thesis under the guidance of department faculty.
+NOTE: Library approval required prior to completion of thesis.
+PREREQUISITE: OLDT 5900.
+GRADE: S/U registration.
+Formerly BIST 7950.